Do Go On - 541 - The Freedom House Ambulance Service

 following transportation to the hospital without provision of care on route.

-and this along with the work that he had been doing on emergency pre-hospital care,
+And this, along with the work that he had been doing on emergency pre-hospital care,

-meant he had ideas on how a new standard of care could be provided by a new ambulance service.
+like improving CPR, meant he had ideas on how a new standard of care

 Okay, I really wish I'd let you get that sentence out before we were jumping in there.